bpfman/bpfman/docs/getting-started/operator-quick-start.md

 The operator is responsible for launching the bpfman Daemonset, which runs on every node.
 The bpfman Daemonset is composed of the containers `bpfman`, `bpfman-agent`, and `node-driver-registrar`.

+Described below are two ways to deploy bpfman in a Kubernetes cluster:

+* [Deploy Locally via KIND](#deploy-locally-via-kind): Easiest way to deploy bpfman in a Kubernetes cluster and great for testing.
+* [Deploy To Openshift Cluster](#deploy-to-openshift-cluster): Special steps are needed to deploy on an Openshift cluster because SELinux is enable.

 ### Deploy Locally via KIND

 After reviewing the possible make targets it's quick and easy to get bpfman deployed locally on your system